Health + Wellness

 What Does Dating Exclusively Mean?

 Dating exclusively usually means that a couple has decided not to date (or have sex with) anyone else but is not quite ready to declare themselves "in a relationship."
-This is often the first commitment a couple makes and may be a step on the way to declared monogamy.
+This is often the first commitment a couple makes and may be a step on the way to declaring monogamy.

-What is Consensual Non-Monogamy?
+What is Non-Monogamy?

 What is an Open Relationship?

-In any case, when it comes to safer sex, partners in an open relationship are more at risk for Sexually Transmitted Infections than those in truly monogamous relationships, and should wear condoms with outside partners and maintain a regular practice of getting tested for STDs.
+In some open relationships, partners let each other know when they hookup with someone else, while others prefer not to know about it.
+When it comes to safer sex, partners in an open relationship are more at risk for Sexually Transmitted Infections than those in truly monogamous relationships, and should wear condoms with outside partners and maintain a regular practice of getting tested for STDs.

 What is Polyamory?